 How long will it take?

-The slowest time is at the beginning, and you might wait for 30 minutes or more in your car if you come at noon.
-By 1 pm it’s smoother sailing, with very little waiting.
+The slowest time is at the beginning, and you might wait for 30 minutes or more in your car during this time.
+After the first hour it’s smoother sailing, with very little waiting.
 We have a volunteer directing traffic, so it will be clear what to do.

 What will I get?

 During a typical visit, every member of the household will get a bag containing some mix of proteins (canned meat or beans), grains (rice or pasta), fruits, vegetables, tomato products, and soup.
 Each household also gets an additional bag that can include an assortment of things like cereal, cooking oil, spices, juice, jam, nuts, pancake mix, and peanut butter.
 Then there are refrigerated items like meat, eggs, milk, and cheese, lots of fresh fruits and vegetables, and sometimes an extra.
 We also try to include a roll of toilet paper or a bar of soap at each visit too!

 I’m sure there are people who need it more than me.
 If I come will there be less for them?